KUTH-DT: News operation

 Under Equity's management of the station, and while it was on channel 12, KUTH began airing weeknight newscasts at 5 and 10 p.m. in 2003.
 The newscasts were produced from a facility in Iowa, with reports filed by two Salt Lake City-based reporters.
 Later, production shifted to an Equity-owned facility in Little Rock, Arkansas, which produced newscasts for Univision affiliates in six states.
 The newscasts were canceled in June 2008, after Equity instituted a companywide suspension of news programs on its Univision-affiliated stations.
 Local newscasts returned on September 30, 2013, when Univision launched weeknight 5 and 10 p.m. newscasts branded Noticias 32 Salt Lake City.

 Technical information and subchannels

+The broadcast tower for KUTH atop Lake Mountain.

 KUTH-DT's transmitter is located west of Orem, in the Lake Mountains.
 The station's signal is multiplexed: